Val de Fontenay station

-The RER station Val de Fontenay is in the Paris suburb Fontenay-sous-Bois.
-It is on the Paris-Est–Mulhouse-Ville railway and provides an interchange between the RER lines A and E. In the future, Paris Metro Line 15, and extensions of Paris Metro Line 1 and Tram 1 will go here as well.
+Val de Fontenay station ([val də fɔ̃tnɛ]) is a Réseau Express Régional station in the Paris suburb Fontenay-sous-Bois.
+It is on the Paris-Est–Mulhouse-Ville railway and provides an interchange between the RER lines A and E.

 The station

 The station is named for a neighborhood of Fontenay-sous-Bois.
 It is served by line A (branch A4) and line E (branch E4).

 Traffic

 As of 2019, the estimated annual attendance was 14,295,323 passengers according the RATP Group and 17,693,555 passengers according the SNCF.
 This attendance makes this station the second busiest station in the Val-de-Marne department.

 RER A

-On the A line, Val de Fontenay is the first station on the branch A4, leading to Marne-la-Vallée–Chessy and is also the busiest in terms of trains.
-Val de Fontenay (like Noisy-le-Grand-Mont d'Est) is served by every train running on this branch, unlike others which are skipped at certain times of day (Bry-sur-Marne and Lognes).
+On the RER A, the line towards the east of Paris divides into two branches after Vincennes station.
+Val de Fontenay is the first station on branch A4 which leads to Marne-la-Vallée–Chessy and is the busier of the two branches.
+Val de Fontenay (like Noisy-le-Grand-Mont d'Est) is served by every train running on this branch, while others are skipped at certain times of day (such as Bry-sur-Marne and Lognes).
+The station was opened by RATP on 8 December 1977, the opening date of RER A.

-The station is served in each direction by: